 - How to best staff your providers at the spoke locations — what skills are most needed

 - How you will train your spoke providers to manage the technology and common procedures

-- Will you have hub providers dedicated entirely to telehealth or mix it along-side in-person visits
+- If hub providers will be dedicated entirely to telehealth or also managing in-person visits

 Communication and collaboration

 - How you will establish clear and open communication with on-site providers to build trust and a collaborative relationship

 - How you will share expectations of the providers at the hub and spoke sites

 - Who at your spoke site will be your telehealth champion to help get staff buy-in